Skip to content

 Technological crisis

-• State awareness of the problem, apologize for the inconvenience, and explain that a resolution is underway.
+• Response Strategy: Acknowledge the issue, apologize for the disruption, and communicate that a resolution is in progress.

 Infographic reiterating the scenario, message, and result of a technological crisis as explained in the previous text.